What Is A Carburetor? Its Function and How It Works

 Float Chamber

-Float chambers are storage tanks for fuel that aid in the continuous supply of fuel.
+Float chambers serve as fuel storage tanks, facilitating a continuous fuel supply.
 It features a floating valve that maintains the level of fuel in the float chamber.
 When the fuel level increases, the float moves upward, which closes and stops the fuel supply.

 Mixing Chamber